 Islamic Enlightenment?
 To look at the Middle East's current movements of fundamentalist revival, you might think it never happened.
 In fact, from the beginning of the nineteenth century to the present day Islamic society in its Middle Eastern heartlands has been transformed by modern ideals and practices, and the retreat of religion under a wave of secular knowledge defined by rationalism.

 Who were the scholars, scientists, artists and administrators who brought about these remarkable changes-from the adoption of modern medicine to the emergence of women from purdah and the development of democracy-and and is their legacy now under threat from a burgeoning counter-Enlightenment?
 Spanning more than 200 years of Middle Eastern history, and encompassing the Arab, Turkish and Persian worlds, the Islamic Enlightenment describes the collision of an ancient civilisation with new ways of living in the world.

-From from being an irrelevant take on English class connections, as its critics have charged, Anthony Powell’s Dance to the Music of Time demands to be recognised as one of the greatest literary achievements of the twentieth century.
+Far from being an irrelevant take on English class connections, as its critics have charged, Anthony Powell’s Dance to the Music of Time demands to be recognised as one of the literary achievements of the twentieth century.
 Click here for my essay in the Nation.

 My half-hour BBC documentary exploring the subject of loneliness, acclaimed by the Sunday Times as ‘simply superb,’ and by the Spectator as ‘extraordinarily direct and honest,’ can be heard here.

 Can a neo-liberal rescue Islam?
 Ed Husain is giving it a try, as I explain in the Guardian.

 The English are in love with football again.
 Read my New York Review essay about the English Romance.

 Patrick Melrose is the everyman of upper class vice, or rather he was, as I argue in the New Yorker.

 The fate of 'bullshit Britain' - my Guardian review of two vital new histories.